ciren/cilib/docs/src/main/tut/docs/design/entity.md

 participants for these metaphor-based population based algorithms.
 We refer, collectively, to these algorithm participants as ``Entity`` instances.

-An ``Entity`` is a simple stucture that contains and manages two very specific things:
+An ``Entity`` is a simple structure that contains and manages two very specific things:

 * A ``Position[A]`` within the current search space of the problem